5 Common indoor plant pests

 Caring and nurturing plants are considered therapeutic and offer benefits for one’s well-being.
 However, it might not be therapeutic at all if such common houseplant pests are not kept in check.
 Here are some of the common pests that may be attracted to your indoor plants:

 If there is a pest considered to be the most annoying and even referred to as the bane to every gardener, that would be the Fungus Gnats.
 Attacks from this kind of pest are the most unwelcomed and unfortunately quite common to indoor plants.
 Though you might want to put extra care on your Geraniums, Carnations, and African violets because they love to infest these particular plants.
 You are most likely to see the visible infestation once there are adult gnats (resembling mosquitoes and grayish-black in color) buzzing around and are a flying nuisance.
 However, they may seem harmless when compared to the immature larvae that feed on the tender roots of the plants.
+Related: Bug Free all year round

 The damage it causes may go unnoticed if left unchecked especially if you tend to overwater, therefore creating their preferred damp rich soil to inhabit.
-Wilting, poor growth, and yellowing of leaves commonly indicate that you have fungal gnat infestation.
+Wilting, poor growth, and yellowing of leaves commonly indicate that you have a fungal gnat infestation.

-Prevention Tips & Recommendation: To avoid gnat attacks on your precious houseplants is to regularly check your plants.
+Prevention Tips & Recommendation: To avoid gnat attacks on your precious houseplants regularly check your plants.
 It is recommended to turn up the soil, carefully near the base of the plant, to see if there are any signs of glossy larvae.
 Avoid using peat moss as it encourages ideal conditions for egg nesting.
 Concocting a combination of peppermint, cinnamon, and sesame oil is recommended to be quite an effective organic spray to repel this kind of pests.

 Prevention Tips & Recommendation: To get rid of mealybugs, you can prune out the infected part of the plant or dab the insects with a Q-tip that has been dipped in rubbing alcohol.
 Washing the foliage regularly with a leaf shine may also help in preventing potential infestation in the future.

 If there is a pest that can infest a wide range of houseplants, that would be the Scale insects.
 Look out for small brown lumps in between the foliage, particularly on the undersides of the leaves or along the stems.
 Though the most common scale insects are the ones with the hard, shell-like covering, you must take note that there is also a soft-armored variety of scale insects.
 Nonetheless, the two varieties of scale insect are both considered to be the most difficult infestation to control and the heavy infestation tends to build up unnoticed until the host plant shows visible damage.
-The signs of scale infestation are poor growth, wilting or dropping of leaves, a generalized decrease of vigor, and chlorotic or the yellowing of leaves.
+The signs of scale infestation are poor growth, wilting or dropping of leaves, a generalized decrease of vigor, and chlorotic or yellowing of leaves.
+Read: Pest Control Process

 Prevention Tips & Recommendation: They are commonly fond of piercing the foliage and feeding on the sap of almost any plant – whether it is greenhouse plants, ornamental shrubs, and any indoor plants you love.
 To get rid of them, you may physically wipe the pest off using an alcohol-soaked cotton pad or prune the infected stem, leaves, or twigs.
 You can also smother the insects with the use of horticultural oil or oil-based insecticides.
+Read: History of pest control

 If you noticed yellowing foliage or curling and distorted leaves on your indoor plants, they might be inhabited by aphids.
 It can be quite challenging to have this kind of pests because they can reproduce prolifically and are quite minuscule which makes it difficult to detect these sap-sucking pests.
 But you can identify them through their teardrop-shaped bodies, sometimes with wings and maybe in black, brown, red, green, and yellow.
-They are often found grouped and nesting on the undersides of leaves.
+They are often found grouped and nest on the undersides of leaves.

 Not relatively an insect but this kind of pest (which is classified as a type of arachnid) is a challenging pest to your houseplants!
 These pesky spider mites are most common during hot and dry conditions that often form colonies on the underside of leaves.
 They feed on the plant fluids (nutrients) by piercing the leaf tissue and are quite prolific; thus creating a heavy infestation.

 Prevention Tips & Recommendation: You need to look closely at your plants because spider mites are quite difficult to detect due to their small size.
 Common signs of spider mite infestation are when there are patterns of tiny spots or stipplings on the leaves along with generalized discoloration.
 The activity of mites can be visible upon checking the fine webbing formed between the foliage of your plants.
 You can organically get rid of them by simply washing them off with a spray of water.
 Afterward, you may when the water dries off, you may apply horticultural oil with the recommendation of two reapplications every 10-14 days.
+Read: Common Garden Pest to look out for

 Get Sydney Pest Control Service before it’s too late!